MP Seeds Microgreens Seeds

 Attention growers!
 Professionals and those who take their microgreens hobby very seriously.
 Are you looking to take your microgreens game to the next level and start selling to clients?
 Or perhaps you're already selling but want to improve your presentation and shelf life?

-In this article, we will share some tips and tricks on how to prepare microgreens for storage, which includes professional sale.
+In this article, we will share some tips and tricks on how to prepare and pack microgreens for sale.
 We will touch below topics:

 • trays and boxing